Murray Unregulated River Water Sources – Murray below Mulwala Water Source (Thule and Tuppal creeks)

 Reason for Decision

-The Department of Planning, Industry and Environment–Environment, Energy and Science group is planning to deliver held (licenced) environmental water from its NSW Murray entitlement in the form of a spring flow to the Thule and Tuppal creek systems within the Murray Below Mulwala Water Source as described in the Water Sharing Plan for the Murray Unregulated River Water Sources 2011.
+The Department of Planning and Environment–Environment and Heritage group is planning to deliver held (licenced) environmental water from its NSW Murray entitlement in the form of a spring flow to the Thule and Tuppal creek systems within the Murray Below Mulwala Water Source as described in the Water Sharing Plan for the Murray Unregulated River Water Sources 2011.

 The entitlement is from a regulated river (conveyance) access licence and is held by the Minister for the Environment.